green atifacts with denoise profiled

 It has been reported by a friend using 1.6.8 and I have been able to reproduce with the Git master version.

 Note that I have deactivate the 7D denoise data and recompiled dt to use the generic profile and I have the same issue.
 So it does not look like an issue with the specific profile for the 7D.

-#1 Updated by Joe Giampaoli about 2 years ago
+#1 Updated by Joe Giampaoli over 2 years ago

 - File Screenshot - 12162015 - 03_56_08 PM.png added